 Congratulations!
 Your specialty subcontracting business is taking off, and you just won your first large contract in Kansas City!
 After years of hard work and development, you are expanding your business into a new major metropolitan region.
 This exciting new opportunity includes a design-build contract with both design and installation work.

-What is the first thing you should do before signing your new contract?
+What should you do first before signing your new contract?
 We suggest you talk to your business attorney, preferably one who focuses on Construction and Contract Law.

 The first step is to ensure your company is qualified to do business in your new project location and holds the appropriate licenses and certifications to complete this project.